 Here’s how to get started with your own backyard organic garden, step by step!

-The first year especially, it can be tough to know how much of each variety to plant.
+The first year especially, it can be tough to know what to plant.
 When I started gardening, we often ended up with too many tomatoes to use and wished we had more cucumbers.
-This website has a good list with an average of how much to grow for a family of four.
+This website has good guidelines for how much to grow for a family of four.